 Getting started with Maestro Clusters

-A Maestro cluster is a special type of Cloud 66 Maestro deployment that includes Kubernetes infrastructure components and no application specific components.
-You can use a cluster to deploy multiple CSv2 stacks onto the same set of servers.
+A Maestro Cluster is a “blank” instance of Kubernetes infrastructure - i.e. with no application specific components installed.
+You can use a Cluster to deploy multiple applications to the same set of servers.

 What you’ll need

 Before you start, please check you have the following:

 - A Cloud 66 Account — If you don’t already have one, sign up for a Cloud 66 account.
 There is a free community plan and you’ll get full unlimited access to all products free for 14 days.

 - Container Images to deploy — These can be images you’ve built with Skycap or your own pre-built images that are hosted in an image repository.

 - A Cloud Account or Your Own Servers — See below.